Tulsa Police Department: Personnel

-Tulsa Police department employs personnel from a diverse range of racial, educational and socioeconomic backgrounds.
+The Tulsa Police Department employs personnel from a diverse range of racial, educational and socioeconomic backgrounds.
 Proportionally, there is significantly greater representation of Caucasian, Native-American and male employees in the department compared with the general population of Tulsa.

 Non-sworn Personnel

 Staff generally require a GED or high school diploma.
 Specialized experience and training is also required for specific roles, such as administrative assistants.

 Sworn-officers

 Sworn-officers are required to have at least a four-year bachelor's degree to apply, generally with a background in forensic science or criminal justice.
 TPD has no inbound transfer program for existing law enforcement officers so all candidates must complete a six-month training course at the Tulsa Police Academy regardless of previous law enforcement experience.

 In 2015, the department had 752 sworn-officers with an independent recommendation from Cincinnati University that the city hire an additional 206 officers because, for some time, "The police department is operating at a serious staffing deficiency."
 In order to meet federally recommended staffing levels to manage shift fatigue, it was recommended that the city should have 1,264 sworn-officers and should more than quadruple the number of civilian administrative staff in order to satisfy standard staffing practices.
 Funding has remained stagnant with funding levels for 2015 of US$96 million to the same total in 2018.
 As of 2019, there is a projection of 913 sworn officers and 50 administrative staff by the end of 2019 financial year.